-I was extremely happy to be part of this episode of Radiolab, an award-winning program that is broadcast to over 450 radio stations across the United States, and across the globe via the popular podcast.
-I contributed recordings that became a significant part of the program, and was hired to work as an archivist; essentially boiling down three days of recordings into curated, labeled and annotated audio in order for the editors at WNYC–America’s most listened to public radio station–to construct their program.
+I was very happy to be part of this episode of Radiolab, an award-winning program that is broadcast to over 450 radio stations across the United States, and across the globe via the popular podcast.
+I contributed recordings and worked as an archivist; essentially boiling down three days of recordings into curated, labeled, and annotated audio for the editors at WNYC, America’s most listened to public radio station.

-I did some camera work for (Vignette Creative who produced and edited) this lovely piece–and between the two main places it lives it have somewhere upward of 3 million views.
-It must have the largest audience to date of any piece I’ve yet worked on.
+I did some camera work for (Vignette Creative who produced and edited) this lovely piece.
+Between the two main places it lives it have somewhere upward of 3 million views.
 Some of the footage has also been included on the DVD in the Deluxe Version of The Lumineers’ debut LP; which went platinum!
 I’m very pleased to have played a role in conveying the grace and grit of this compelling band.

 This is one of those things where after it was said, it just had to be cranked out on the wheel of pain.
 With a set of great musicians, fronted by Rob Fitzgerald, we sang of the days of high adventure.
 I heralded, “The media alchemy no one was waiting for.”
 HuffPo said, “Hey, Nat, at least it got you here.”

-I am Co-Creator and Co-Producer of Backcountry Gourmet, featuring chef Kyle Mendenhall.
+I Co-Created and Co-Produced Backcountry Gourmet, featuring chef Kyle Mendenhall.
 We cook meals so delicious the best restaurants in the city have reason to be jealous!
-Two episodes have thus far been completed & aired on our own Rocky Mountain PBS–one summertime trip to scenic Lost Lake, and one powered by snowshoes to Tennessee Mountain Cabin at nearly 10,000 feet where Kyle cooks in a bona fide snow pit!
-I also shot the timelapse that’s incorporated with Co-Producer Andy Strom’s lovely website.
+Two episodes have been completed & aired on our own Rocky Mountain PBS–one summertime trip to scenic Lost Lake, and a winter trip on snowshoes to Tennessee Mountain Cabin at nearly 10,000 feet where Kyle cooks in a bona fide snow pit!

 Justicia Refrescante (“Refreshing Justice”) is a project combining social justice advocacy with the specific mission of promoting public health through policy.
 Specifically, it was aimed at a ballot measure to institute a tax on sugary drinks and allocate those resources to public health initiatives.
 The measure passed–somewhat narrowly–making Boulder one of the first eight cities in the United States to prioritize policies promoting general wellness programs and chronic disease prevention over corporate greed.

-Shot with two cameras in four hours in a set of rooms designed for meditation with playback, then opened in five multicam sequences on my editing rig, cut a total of 28 full HD streams with no render time.
+Shot with two cameras in four hours in a set of rooms designed for meditation, then opened in five multicam sequences on my editing rig, cutting a total of 28 full HD streams with no render time.
 Oh yeah, the hardware.
-Later, I helped the Rev with sound editing for an album that was sent to the legendary Masterdisk in NYC, and provided a remix on a triple album by Reverend Freakchild & the Angel-Headed Hipsters that peaked at #6 on The Roots Music Report’s Blues Rock Album Chart.
+Later, I helped The Rev with sound editing for an album that was sent to the legendary Masterdisk in NYC, and provided a remix on a triple album by Reverend Freakchild & the Angel-Headed Hipsters that peaked at #6 on The Roots Music Report’s Blues Rock Album Chart.